Categories and permissions

 Understand how to set service user permissions to fields and categories

 In Bob, employee fields are systematically organized within categories.
-These categories serve as the primary unit for assigning permissions, meaning that permissions are always assigned to categories rather than individual fields.
+These categories are the primary unit for assigning permissions, meaning that permissions are always assigned to categories rather than individual fields.

 Each category is identified by a unique category ID, which varies between out-of-the-box categories and user-defined categories: